TobikoData/sqlmesh/docs/reference/notebook.md

 #### table_diff
 ```
-%table_diff [--on [ON ...]] [--model MODEL] [--where WHERE]
+%table_diff [--on [ON ...]] [--skip-columns [SKIP_COLUMNS ...]]
+                [--model MODEL] [--where WHERE] [--limit LIMIT]
-                  [--limit LIMIT] [--show-sample] [--skip-grain-check]
+                [--show-sample] [--decimals DECIMALS] [--skip-grain-check]
                 SOURCE:TARGET

 Show the diff between two tables.

 Can either be two tables or two environments and a model.

 positional arguments:
   SOURCE:TARGET         Source and target in `SOURCE:TARGET` format

 options:
   --on <[ON ...]>       The column to join on.
-Can be specified multiple times.
-The
+Can be specified multiple
-                      model grain will be used if not specified.
+                        times.
+The model grain will be used if not specified.
+  --skip-columns <[SKIP_COLUMNS ...]>
+                        The column(s) to skip when comparing the source and
+                        target table.
   --model MODEL         The model to diff against when source and target are
                         environments and not tables.
   --where WHERE         An optional where statement to filter results.
   --limit LIMIT         The limit of the sample dataframe.
   --show-sample         Show a sample of the rows that differ.
-With many columns,
+With many
-                      the output can be very wide.
+                        columns, the output can be very wide.
+  --decimals DECIMALS   The number of decimal places to keep when comparing
+                        floating point columns.
+Default: 3
-  --skip-grain-check  Disable the check for a primary key (grain) that is missing or is not unique.
+  --skip-grain-check    Disable the check for a primary key (grain) that is
+                        missing or is not unique.
 ```

 #### model